 In the event a claim for exemption is ambiguous or open to interpretation, how the property is used may indicate whether or not an exemption applies.
 The general rule espoused by the courts is that strict construction of exemption statutes applies to exemptions for property held in private ownership but not to exemptions for public property where exemption is the rule and taxation the exception.
 2 Thomas M. Cooley, The Law of Taxation, § 673 at 1414-15 (4th ed.
 1924).
-Said another way, property held in private ownership must strictly comply with all the criteria established for the exemption because "taxation is the rule and exemption is the rule and taxation the exception."
+Said another way, property held in private ownership must strictly comply with all the criteria established for the exemption because "taxation is the rule and exemption the exception."
+On the other hand, for property held by a public entity, the rule is reversed to say "exemption is the rule and taxation the exception."